ml-energy/benchmark/docs/colosseum_bottom.md

-### Terms of use

-By using our service, you agree to these Terms of Use and accept that the model inference energy usage provided by the Service can have measurement errors.
-We are not liable for any damages or loss incurred by you or any third party arising from the use of the Service.
-It may generate offensive content and offers limited safety measures, thus should not be used for any illegal, harmful, violent, racist, or sexual purposes.
-The service is research purposes only.
-The service collects user dialogue data and voting results.
-We reserve the right to distribute the dataset in the future.

 ### Technical details

 - We allow models to generate only up to 512 new tokens.
 Due to this, some responses may be cut off in the middle.